Skip to content Skip to footer

 Not at all.
 The 1099 NEC form is different from the W-2 form (which holds taxes from your salary).
 As a 1099-NEC doesn’t hold any taxes during the whole year, you can’t get a refund on it.
 The IRS only provides you a refund of your money (tax withheld from your salary).
 In short, there is no way to get a refund via the 1099 NEC form.

 You will owe two types of taxes on 1099 NEC income.
-First is federal income tax and second is self-employment tax.
+The first is federal income tax, and the second is self-employment tax.
 The amount you owe depends on your total business profit, not just the amount on the form.

 The reason behind this combined tax is the sole proprietorship.
 If you own a business as an individual, taxes will be way higher than for salaried employees.